Diversity, Equity & Inclusion

 This seven week residential summer bridge is established to increase the number of underrepresented ethnic students who graduate and enter the STEM disciplines.
 This program brings cohorts of students together from the colleges of Allied Health Sciences, Arts & Sciences, Engineering & Applied Science to foster early preparation, and support for academic success in college to professional entry.

-Diversity, Equity & Inclusion Recent News
+Diversity, Equity & Inclusion In The News

 Query for this